BYU-ARCLITE/Ayamel-Examples/README.md

 </CORSConfiguration>
 ```

+### Configure ffmpeg

+The computer that is running Ayamel must also have ffmpeg installed and available.
+You must define the location of the
+software:

+    media.video.ffmpeg="/usr/bin/ffmpeg"

+or

+    media.video.ffmpeg="c:\\Program Files\\ffmpeg\\bin\\ffmpeg.exe"

 ### Configure PlayGraph

 This uses PlayGraph.
 So you need to have both an authoring key and a playback key.
 Then set the following configuration entries: